bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### `working-on-the-header`

 See how we changed the color of our commits after the rebase?
 Take a close look at the commit history changes as well.
 Even though our commits have the same content, they have a new hash assigned, meaning they’re entirely new commits!
-This is what we mean by “rewriting history”: we’ve actually changed how Git refers to these changes now.
+This is what we mean by “rewriting history ": we’ve actually changed how Git refers to these changes now.

-### “Golden Rule of Git”
+### “Golden Rule of Git "

 These tools can all feel pretty nifty, but be very wary of using them too much!
 While they can augment your Git skills from good to great, they can also have catastrophic side effects.

-There’s a “Golden Rule of Git” you should know that directly relates to both `git reset` and `git rebase`:
+There’s a “Golden Rule of Git " you should know that directly relates to both `git reset` and `git rebase`:

 **_Never change the history of a branch that’s shared with others._**